Schmidt rank and singularities: Abstract

 \section{Abstract}

 We revisit Schmidt's theorem connecting the Schmidt rank of a tensor with the codimension of a certain variety and adapt the proof to the case of arbitrary characteristic.
-We also find a sharper result of this kind for homogeneous polynomials of degree $d$ (assuming that the characteristic does not divide $d(d-1)$).
+We also find a sharper result of this kind for homogeneous polynomials, assuming the characteristic does not divide the degree.
 We then use this to relate the Schmidt rank of a homogeneous polynomial (resp., a collection of homogeneous polynomials of the same degree) with the codimension of the singular locus of the corresponding hypersurface (resp., intersection of hypersurfaces).
+This gives an effective version of Ananyan-Hochster's theorem \cite[Theorem A]{AH}.